 Investment and annual turnover | <₹1 crore and <₹5 crores | <₹10 crores and <₹50 crores | <₹50 crores and <₹250 crores |

 Previously, the MSME registration process covered only manufacturing and service industries.
-However, in July 2021, the Government of India announced that the wholesale and retail trade would also come under the MSME classification and thus can apply for MSME registration of their wholesale/retail trade business, excluding motor vehicles and motorcycles.
-Thus, manufacturing and service industries and wholesale and retail trade are also covered under this revised classification.
+However, in July 2021, the Government of India announced that wholesale and retail trade would also fall under the MSME classification, allowing businesses in these sectors to apply for MSME registration, excluding motor vehicles and motorcycles.
+Thus, the manufacturing and service industries, as well as wholesale and retail trade, are also covered under this revised classification.
 Hence, such industries can also apply for the MSME registration process.

 The MSME’s online registration must be done on the government portal, udyamregistration.gov.in.
 Further, registration of the MSMEs can be done under the following two categories available in the portal:

-- The first category is for new entrepreneurs who are not registered yet as MSME or those with entrepreneurs memorandum part-II (EM-II) and
+- The first category is for new entrepreneurs who are not registered yet as MSMEs or those with an Entrepreneur Memorandum Part II (EM-II) and

-- The second category is for those registering as Udyog Aadhaar Memorandum (UAM) and those already registered as UAM via assisted filing.
+- The second category is for those registering as Udyog Aadhaar Memoranda (UAM) and those already registered as UAM via assisted filing.

-When clicking the button on the homepage of the government portal, it accordingly opens the page for registration.
-It asks the entrepreneur to enter the Aadhaar number and the entrepreneur’s name.
-After feeding these details, the “Validate and Generate OTP (one-time-password) Button” will be clicked.
-The PAN verification page opens once this button is clicked and OTP is received and entered.
+When you click the button on the government portal’s homepage, it opens the registration page accordingly.
+It asks the entrepreneur to enter their Aadhaar number and name.
+After entering these details, the “Validate and Generate OTP (one-time password)” button will be clicked.
+The PAN verification page opens once this button is clicked and the OTP is received and entered.

-In the case of those entrepreneurs who already have registration as UAM, it is enough to click the button “For those having registration as UAM” or “For those already having registration as UAM through Assisted filing” shown on the home page of the government portal.
-This will take the entrepreneur to a new page wherein the Udyog Aadhaar Number is to be entered, and the entrepreneur should select an OTP option.
+For entrepreneurs who already have registration as UAM, it is sufficient to click the button labeled “For those having registration as UAM” or “For those already having registration as UAM through Assisted filing” on the government portal’s home page.
+This will direct the entrepreneur to a new page where the Udyog Aadhaar Number must be entered, and the entrepreneur should then select the OTP option.

-The options are to obtain an OTP on mobile as filled in UAM or an OTP on email as filled UAM.
+The options are to obtain an OTP via mobile, as specified in UAM, or via email, as defined in UAM.
 After choosing the OTP Options, “Validate and Generate OTP” will be clicked.
-After entering OTP, registration details will be filled in on the MSME registration form, and thus the Udyam registration will be complete.
+After entering the OTP, registration details will be filled in on the MSME registration form, and thus, the Udyam registration will be complete.

 It is pertinent to indicate seven benefits of registering as an MSME in our country.